willhl/BuildingGraph-Client-Revit/README.md

 ## Building and Installation
 ---

-Fork then clone this repository to your local system, then open BuildingGraph.sln in Visual Studio.
+Clone this repository to your local system, then open BuildingGraph.sln in Visual Studio.

 There should be no installation steps required as the Visual Studio solution is pre-configured to build and debug for Revit 2018 or 2019.
 Just set BuildingGraph.Integration.RevitUI as the startup project and set the solution configuration to Debug201x and x64, and hit Run.